-- Employees can order parcels straight to the office, and easily collect their personal deliveries at their schedule with office lockers.
+- Employees can order parcels straight to the office, and easily collect their personal deliveries according to their schedule with office lockers.

-Having good communication is crucial and having more people around to provide real-time feedback helps create a two-way conversation between employees and their employers to have a better overall work relationship.
+Having good communication is crucial, and having more people around to provide real-time feedback helps create a two-way conversation between employees and their employers, resulting in a better overall work relationship.

 According to Microsoft’s 2022 Future of Work Report, “Remote work has influenced the way people collaborate in organizations, resulting in denser connections within groups and weaker connections across groups.
 These effects may make it harder for employees to acquire and share new information across the organizational network.”

-The trend also reported that hybrid work can be of help to break the ice in creating connections, however, with the costs of living becoming more expensive, improved connections and collaboration may be a new result as more people start going into the office regularly.
-Building and maintaining relationships will become easier, as “the social side of workplace relationships, including exchanges of non-work-related information, social support and even small talk, is a particularly influential role in building trust and fostering innovation.”
+The trend also reported that hybrid work can be of help to break the ice when creating connections; however, with the costs of living becoming more expensive, improved connections and collaboration may be a new result as more people start going into the office regularly.
+Building and maintaining relationships will become easier as “the social side of workplace relationships, including exchanges of non-work-related information, social support and even small talk, is a particularly influential role in building trust and fostering innovation.”

 3. Creating a collaborative space built to last

-People returning to the office will be a new challenge as many are sure to question the sustainability of it all – which is why modernising your office space with a redesign that serves a purpose can help further facilitate trust in the organisation to put its people first and continue to provide a good employee experience outside of the home.
+People returning to the office will be a new challenge as many are sure to question the sustainability of it all – which is why modernising your office space with a redesign that serves a purpose can help further facilitate trust in the organisation: by putting its people first and continuing to provide a good employee experience outside of the home.

 Space is a big factor in comfort, and some people have limited room to work in their homes compared to the office.
 From having to share common spaces, dealing with thin walls, or experiencing excessive background noise, it’s important to prioritise the workplace experience and employee wellbeing to show staff that they can easily focus while thriving in the same space as others, as well as streamline manual processes.

-Before applying common solutions for collaborative space, it’s equally important to understand how the space is being used and what expectations employees have.
-Centralised platforms for resources and digital tools and virtual self-service reception kiosks for faster processes and resource booking are two great ways to create a collaborative office space that will adapt to employee needs.
+Before applying common solutions for collaborative space, it’s equally important to understand how the space is used and what expectations employees have.
+Centralised platforms for resources and digital tools, and virtual self-service reception kiosks for faster processes and resource booking, are two great ways to create a collaborative office space that will adapt to employee needs.

 Now more than ever is the time to take advantage of physical workplaces.
 The cost of working from home might be increasing, but businesses can find a sustainable solution for hybrid workers to enjoy attending the office by: